-MARD is the permanent body of the National Steering Committee on Disaster Prevention and Control, performing the tasks of state management on NDPC.
-The ministry uses the apparatus and staff of the Vietnam Disaster Management Authority to serve as the Standing Office of the Steering Committee.
+MARD is the permanent agency of the National Steering Committee on Disaster Prevention and Control, performing the tasks of state management on NDPC.
+The ministry uses the apparatus and staff of the Vietnam Disaster and Dyke Management Authority (VDDMA) to serve as the Standing Office of the Steering Committee.